 No other university in the nation has undertaken a project of such magnitude, with as many separate venues being constructed, in the last 25 years.
 The project included new football and basketball practice facilities; baseball, softball and soccer stadiums; a wellness & nutrition dining center and renovations to the USF Sun Dome, as well as current tennis and golf facilities.

-Woolard helped solidify multi-million lead-gifts to construct USF's new football and basketball practice facilities.
+Woolard helped solidify multi-million dollar lead-gifts to construct USF's new football and basketball practice facilities.
 The Frank Morsani Football Practice Facility opened in February 2011 and includes two natural grass and one synthetic turf field.
 The Pam & Les Muma Basketball Center opened in September 2011.
 The cutting-edge, 51,000-square foot facility features two basketball practice courts, new athletic training facilities, locker rooms, offices, video and meeting rooms.

 USF completed construction in February 2011 on new baseball and softball stadiums, linked by a shared plaza and ticketing area.
 Each stadium features new step-down team dugouts, covered batting cages, multiple hospitality pavilions and service amenities.
 Both have the capability to host the NCAA Regionals and Super Regionals.